sampathkanigicherla/weather_website/README.md

 # Implementation of the project:
--> create api checkpoint b following the instruction in the file "API key creation instructions" -> download the code file of "weather website. html" -> open code through any of text editor, vs code ,etc..
+-> create api checkpoint b following the instruction in the file "API key creation instructions" -> download the code file of "weather_website.html"
+-> open code through any of text editor, vs code ,etc..
 -> write your api key in "const apiKey = '';"
 -> save it.